billsaysthis/AjaxBoxLogin/README.md

 AjaxBoxLogin is a small gem that gives you a AJAX Twitter-style login box on your app's pages generates the Rails 3 view partial, stylesheet and javascript needed to have.

-* View can be generated as either ERB or HAML and with HAML you get SCSS instead of SASS for the stylesheet.
+* View can be generated as either ERB or HAML
+* With HAML you get SCSS instead of SASS for the stylesheet
+* JavaScript can be dependent on either Prototype JS or jQuery

 AjaxBoxLogin is not compatible with versions of Rails before 3.0.
 Patches that add such support will be considered.

-## Reauirements
+## Requirements

 * Rails 3.0 or higher